 Trip Location.
 Planning to backpack in the High Peaks region of the northeastern Adirondacks?
 A clever black bear named Yellow-Yellow has somehow learned how to open BearVaults and a result, they’re banned in this very specific region.
 If you’re headed here, a BearVault probably isn’t your best option.
 Rest assured though, it is Interagency Grizzly Bear Committee approved and has held up against 1,000 pound grizzlies in the Yellowstone backcountry, so you can feel confident using it anywhere Yellow-Yellow doesn’t live 🙂

 Use the links above to purchase through my REI affiliate program.
 You get a bear canister and make the world a better place by doing your part to keep wildlife wild and hey, I’ll get a few bucks that will buy some refreshing post-adventure beer!
 It’s a win-win!
 Thanks!

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
 I’m not paid to support any of the companies or products I review.
-All the gear on this site has been purchased, tested, scuffed up, and loved by me!
+Unless disclosed at the top of my review, this gear was purchased, tested, scuffed up, and loved by me!